 Australian Open: Federer, Nadal play 2nd-round matches

-MELBOURNE, Australia (AP) — Former U.S. Open champion Sloane Stephens plays Timea Babos to open second-round singles play at Rod Laver Arena on Wednesday on Day Three of the Australian Open.
+“Yeah, considering I haven’t won a match here in I don’t know how long,” she said.
+“I’m kind of conquering all the places where I’ve been terrible.
+So Asia, I’ve won a few matches there, and here.

+“I know haven’t done well here the last few years …. (so) putting the emphasis on trying to start the year on a good foot.”

-The fifth-seeded Stephens, who won the 2017 U.S. Open, captured junior doubles titles with Babos at the French Open, Wimbledon and the U.S. Open in 2010.
+Stephens and Babos combined to win three junior Grand Slam doubles titles — the French, Wimbledon and U.S. Open — in 2010.

-Under sunny skies and an expected high temperature of 29 Celsius (84 Fahrenheit), local hope Ashleigh Barty is scheduled to play the second match on the main show court against Wang Yafan.

-Then it’s over to defending champion Roger Federer for his match against Daniel Evans.
-Angelique Kerber, the 2016 champion, plays Beatriz Haddad Maia to open night play at Rod Laver, followed by Rafael Nadal’s match against Matthew Ebden.
+Stephens couldn’t remember exactly how the combination was formed in the juniors, but said she knew what to expect from Babos.

+“She obviously is an incredible doubles player, last year No. 1 in the world,” she said.
+“I see her every week.
+We’re good.”

 - Angelique Kerber